emberjs/data/guides/the-manual/misc/typescript/configuration.md

 # Configuration

-There are currently two ways to gain access to EmberData's native types.
+There are currently two ways to gain access to WarpDrives's native types.
-Follow the configuration guide below for the [installation](./0-installation.md) option you chose.
+Follow the configuration guide below for the [installation](./installation.md) option you chose.

 1) [Use A Version That Has Types](#using-native-types)